 Creating a buyer persona is essentially putting together a psychological profile of each buyer.
 Knowing key demographic and activity information of your clients allows you to tailor your marketing approach to better reach each of them.
 Utilize online tools such as HubSpot's Make My Persona, Content Harmony's Bootstrapped Customer Persona Template, or Fake Crow's Xtensio software to efficiently craft a buyer persona.

 Create Effective, Story-Driven Content

 B2B content needs to be valuable and relevant to the buyer.
-When you are preparing your B2B content, make sure it’s appealing and palatable.
+When you are preparing your B2B content, make sure it's appealing and palatable.
 Include creative items such as cornerstone content to establish your reputation as an expert in your specific area.
-You should also guest blogs, which help to improve your search engine rankings.
-Include white papers, which can easily spell out specific items such as costs and features your audience may not be familiar with.
+You should also publish guest blogs to help improve your search engine rankings.
+Also include white papers, which can spell out specific items such as costs and features your audience may not be familiar with.

-An effective B2B content strategy will maintain communication with companies who have recently made a purchase, re-target visitors who viewed your products but didn’t complete a transaction, and reach out to new potential clients who have not.
+An effective B2B content strategy will maintain communication with companies who have recently made a purchase, re-target visitors who viewed your products but didn't complete transactions, and reach out to new potential clients.
 You can bring people back to your website through an effective email marketing campaign or a prominently displayed special offer.